Snowdon: Summit

-The first building to be erected at the Snowdon summit was in 1838 to sell refreshments, and a licence to sell intoxicating liquor was granted in 1845.
+The first building to be erected at the Snowdon summit was a stone beehive-shaped shelter in c1815; the first wooden huts, built to sell refreshments, appeared in the early 1840s, (Note: The date of "about 1837 or 1838", given by David Jenkins in his Bedd Gelert: Its Facts, Fairies and Folklore (1899) was based on recollection over half a century later, and contemporary newspaper articles have shown this date to be incorrect.) and a licence to sell intoxicating liquor was granted in 1845.
 Very basic accommodation was also provided for visitors.
 When the Snowdon Mountain Railway was opened in 1896, the company strove to get an alcohol licence for its own proposed new hotel, but being unable to, took over both summit huts by 1898.

 During the 1930s, many complaints were received about the state of the facilities at the summit and in 1934/5 a new station building was erected in two phases; the upstairs accommodation was completed in 1937.
 It was designed by Sir Clough Williams-Ellis and included rooms for visitors and a cafe.
 The other operators were bought out and the ramshackle collection of buildings on the summit was cleared.
 The flat roof was intended to be used as a viewing platform and some photographs show it being used in this way.
 However, other photographs taken of the cafe show that the roof leaked, which probably explains why the practice was stopped.
 The Summit was taken over by government agencies during the war and the accommodation was restricted to staff use afterwards.
 Having become increasingly dilapidated in post-war decades, this building was described by Prince Charles as "the highest slum in Wales".
 Its state led to a campaign to replace the building.
 In April 2006, Snowdonia National Park Authority, with the support of the Snowdonia Society, agreed a deal to start work on a new cafe and visitor centre complex.
 By mid-October 2006 the old building had been largely demolished.